-5. the ability to apply model-based thinking

-- 6. the ability to positively contribute to group (team) work - 7. the ability to effectively formulate their ideas verbally the ability to conduct effective small-scale research (library use, information elicitation and handling, etc.)
+- 5. the ability to apply model-based thinking - 6. the ability to positively contribute to group (team) work - 7. the ability to effectively formulate their ideas verbally

 - Orientation and introduction.
 The topics of international economics.
 World trade and the gravity model. - Labour productivity and comparative advantage.
 Specific factors and income distribution. - Resources and trade.
 The standard trade model. - External Economies of scale, firms in the global economy. - Instruments of trade policy, the political economy of trade policy. - Trade policy in developing countries.
-Controversies in trade policy. - National income accounting and the balance of payments. - Exchange rates and the foreign exchange market. - Money, interest rates and the exchange rates. - Price levels and the exchange rate in the long run. - Output and exchange rates in the short run. - Fixed exchange rates and foreign exchange intervention. - International monetary systems, optimum currency areas. - Financial globalization and developing countries.
+Controversies in trade policy. - National income accounting and the balance of payments. - Exchange rates and the foreign exchange market. - Money, interest rates and the exchange rates. - Price levels and the exchange rate in the long run. - Output and exchange rates in the short run. - Fixed exchange rates and foreign exchange intervention. - International monetary systems, optimum currency areas.

+Financial globalization and developing countries.